0hundred0/0hundred0/README.md

-### Howdy, I am [Kijana] (Ka-john-a)- though online I go by many names but literally none are close to my name thus "NotKijana" 😅 ###
+### Howdy, I am [Kijana] (Ka-john-a)- though my online moniker is "NotKijana" 😅 ###

 <br />

-## I am an Animal Lover, Manga/Anime/Comics Geek, and forever a Student! ##
+## I am an Animal Lover, Manga/Anime/Comics Geek, and a bit of a geek! ##
-- 💻 I am currently working on a Fate Grand Order or FGO based Pokédex
+- 💻 I am currently working on a Social Media app using Next.js
-- 📚 I'm mainly learning Javascript and Js frameworks (as of now ReactJs)
+- 📚 My current language of choice is Javascript as I love the flexibility and the scalability
-- 👨🏾‍💻 I would like to collaborate on projects outside the Hackathons I attend
+- 👨🏾‍💻 One my resolutions is to work on collaborative projects
-- 👔 My goal that I am actively working towards is to work professionally as a developer
+- 👔 I am actively searching for an opportunity to start working as a full-time developer
 - 🥷🏾 Random Fact: I am a huge collector of anime figures, my favorite as of now is my Banpresto World Colosseum Super Saiyan [Goku]

 <br />